BioChemistry&Molecular Biology, Pharmacology

 1978‑1981: Postdoctoral Fellow, Department of Physiological Chemistry, Johns Hopkins University School of Medicine (Dr. Albert L. Lehninger, Advisor)

 My current, primary mechanistic research goal is to identify the molecular causes of bioenergetic dysfunction in acute neurologic disorders, e.g., stroke and head trauma.
 My translational research goal is to demonstrate clinically realistic approaches to reducing primary and secondary oxidative stress and metabolic failure.
-Our demonstration that exposure of animals to unnecessary hyperoxia following brain ischemia is just as damaging as hypoxia led to a fundamental change in the Advanced Cardiac Life Support Resuscitation guidelines.
+Our demonstration that exposure of animals to unnecessary hyperoxia following brain ischemia is just as damaging as hypoxia led to a fundamental change in the American Heart Association Advanced Cardiac Life Support Resuscitation guidelines.
+This conclusion was subsequently validated by a prospective clinical study.

 Adult and pediatric traumatic and ischemic brain injury; Mitochondrial bioenergetics; Cerebral energy metabolism; Oxidative stress; Apoptosis; Neuroprotection

-Proctor, JL, Scutella, D, Pan, Y, Vaughan, J. Rosenthal, RE, Puche, A, and Fiskum, G., Hyperoxic resuscitation improves survival but worsens neurologic outcome in a rat polytrauma model of traumatic brain injury plus hemorrhagic shock, J Trauma Acute Care Surgery 79(4 Suppl 2):S101-109
+- Proctor JL, Scutella D, Pan Y, Vaughan J, Rosenthal RE, Puche A, Fiskum G. Hyperoxic resuscitation improves survival but worsens neurologic outcome in a rat polytrauma model of traumatic brain injury plus hemorrhagic shock.
+J Trauma Acute Care Surg.
+2015 Oct;79(4 Suppl 2):S101-9.
+PMID: 26406421.

 The following link provides access to all of Dr. Fiskum’s pubmed cited publications: